University of Washington TRMM Data Set

 The file naming convention is consistent throughout the website.
 The files are stored in directories first by region and then by data type.

-For the classified radar echo objects, the convention is: [version]_[classification]_[threshold]_[type]_[yyyymm]_[region].nc. where
+For the classified radar echo objects, the convention is: [TRMMversion]_[UWversion]_[classification]_[threshold]_[type]_[yyyymm]_[region].nc. where

-So a typical filename might look like this - 'TPR7_uw2_BSR_str_tab_200012_SAM.nc'.
-This file would contain broad stratiform (BSR) data based on strong (str) thresholds in 'tabular' format (tab) for December of 2000 for the South America (SAM) region.
+So a typical filename might look like this - 'TRMM2APR7_uw4_BSR_mod_grd_199806_SAM.nc'.
+This file would contain broad stratiform (BSR) data based on moderate (mod) thresholds in 'gridded' format (grd) for June of 199806 for the South America (SAM) region.

 Overlapping